 - Her experience with Herbert Smith

 How would you like to introduce yourself to our readers?

 Well to put it in a nutshell and assuming that the readers are from NUJS, I would introduce myself as an alumnus (batch of 2006) of NUJS who spent some of her best and formative years at this institution, grew as a person, made amazing friends and now looks back fondly and maybe with a tinge of nostalgia at those years gone by.

 Post NUJS, I joined Oxford for my BCL in 2006.
 After completion of my BCL, I joined Herbert Smith as a trainee solicitor and qualified as an associate in the finance division.
 I eventually moved to Linklaters in Singapore where I worked as an associate with the banking group and in January 2013 moved to Deutsche Bank where I am currently working as a legal counsel in the global transaction banking department.

 Why and when did you decide to do law?
-What interested you most about the subject at the time?

 To be honest, I decided to do law at a point where law was fast becoming a popular career option after engineering and medicine and I knew for sure that I did want to become a professional and make a difference though not necessarily in medicine or engineering!
 I joined NUJS after studying English honours for a year at St Xavier’s College, Calcutta.